Frequently Asked Questions

 2. How do I transfer my courses/credits to my current school?

 Each college and university manages the process of transferring courses/credits.
-We recommend you check your school’s admissions website or contact them directly for information on how to transfer your courses/credits
+We recommend you check your school’s admissions website or contact them directly for information on how to transfer your courses/credits.

 3. I found a course on ASSIST that I want to take.
 How do I register?